Justice Jan P. Patterson

 Prior to service on the bench, Justice Patterson practiced law at Sullivan & Cromwell in New York and Sneed Vine & Perry in Austin.
 She served as a federal prosecutor in the Southern District of New York, where she prosecuted organized crime and white collar crime cases, and in the Western District of Texas.
 She was also appointed by the Department of Justice to serve as an assistant special prosecutor in a federal corruption investigation.

 As a lawyer, Justice Patterson handled complex civil litigation and white collar defense.
-She is an elected member of the American Law Institute and Founder, past President and Master of the Bench in the Justice Calvert American Inns of Court.
-She also has served as a lecturer at the FBI Academy and was recognized by the Department of Justice for outstanding contributions in the field of drug law enforcement and for federal agent training programs and by the Department of Agriculture for outstanding contribution in fraud prosecutions.
+She is an elected member of the American Law Institute, past Treasurer and Board member of the Second Circuit Federal Bar Council, and founder, past President and Master of the Bench in the Justice Calvert American Inns of Court.
+She is currently a Master Emeritus in the Judge Abner V. McCall American Inn of Court.
+She has served as a lecturer at the FBI Academy and was recognized by the Department of Justice for outstanding contributions in the field of drug law enforcement and for federal agent training programs and by the Department of Agriculture for outstanding contributions in fraud prosecutions.
+While in New York, Justice Patterson was elected to and served as a board member of The Dakota.

-Justice Patterson earned her J.D. degree at the University of Texas School of Law where she later served as a visiting and adjunct professor, teaching courses in international war crimes, criminal and civil procedure, and The Ethics in Government Act.
+Justice Patterson earned her J.D. degree at the University of Texas School of Law where she served as a visiting and adjunct professor, teaching courses in international war crimes, criminal and civil procedure, and special prosecutions.
 Justice Patterson also received a Masters in Judicial Process at the University of Virginia Law School.